How to Start a Real Estate Career | An Agent Success Series

 The real estate industry has plenty of agents.
 What it could use are more agents who understand what they’re getting into and are equipped to serve people well.
 Every homeowner who sits across the table from a prepared, trustworthy agent has a better experience, and that’s the outcome this series is really built around.

 The fourteen articles below follow the path that real careers in this business actually take.
-They start with what you’re walking into, move through the habits and relationships that produce results, and eventually get to the harder questions about identity, trust, and longevity that most agents never ask until it’s too late.
+They start with what you’re walking into and move through the habits and relationships that produce results.
+Eventually they reach the harder questions about identity, trust, and longevity that most agents never ask until it’s too late.
 When it all comes together, you stop chasing business and start hearing from people who already trust you.
 Your phone rings because someone remembered a conversation you had six months ago, and they thought of you first.

 The Reality of Starting a Real Estate Career

-Starting a real estate career is one of the easiest professional transitions to make on paper, with a low barrier to entry, a flexible schedule, and unlimited earning potential.
+Starting a real estate career is one of the easiest professional transitions to make on paper.
+Low barrier to entry, flexible schedule, unlimited earning potential.
 The marketing practically writes itself.

 The reality is harder than the brochure.
 These two articles lay out what the first couple of years actually look like, financially and professionally, so you can plan for the business you’re actually entering.